Sign In / Sign Out

 The Choral Program in the ASU School of Music offers ensembles for singers at a variety of skill levels and welcomes all ASU students, faculty, staff and community members into its various choirs.
 You do not have to be a music major to sing in an ASU choral ensemble.
 Learn more about our Choral Program.

 Only new members need to audition.

-Schedule an Audition: To arrange a time, email David Schildkret (email@example.com).
+Schedule an Audition: To arrange an audition, contact David Schildkret (firstname.lastname@example.org) after August 1.